chrisboden/knowledgesync/README.md

 # Google Workspace to Local Sync Utility

 This utility automatically synchronizes Google Docs and Sheets from a specified Google Drive folder to local files:
-- Google Docs are converted to Markdown files
+- Google Docs are converted to Markdown files with rich metadata
-- Google Sheets are converted to CSV files
+- Google Sheets are converted to CSV files with rich metadata
-- Includes AI-powered metadata extraction for documents
 - Uses async processing for efficient metadata generation
 - Handles image references cleanly